apache/superset/README.md

 Who uses Apache Superset (incubating)?
 --------------------------------------

-Here's a list of organizations who have taken the time to send a PR to let the world know they are using Superset.
+Here's a list of organizations that have taken the time to send a PR to let the world know they are using Superset.
 Join our growing community!

  1. [6play](https://www.6play.fr)